Lillecarl/hetzkube/README.md

 Inspect secrets/all.yaml, it you must set:
 hctoken: Hetzner Cloud token
+## 0.2 Image
+TODO: Make guide for making a nixos image available in your hcloud account using nixos-anywhere.
 ## 1 Local cluster
 Use kind or whatever to get a local cluster running, ClusterAPI uses Kubernetes resources to track cluster state, it'd be stupid for them to implement some